dvdjsp/dvdjsp.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Master's Student in Physics at the University of Alberta under [Dr. Igor Boettcher](https://sites.ualberta.ca/~iboettch/) working in Condensed Matter Theory.
+Master's Student in Physics at the University of Alberta working in Condensed Matter Theory under [Dr. Igor Boettcher](https://sites.ualberta.ca/~iboettch/).
 You can find my [CV here](https://dvdjsp.github.io./assets/pdf/DavidsonCV.pdf)